 Serving Size: Serving sizes are provided in familiar units, such as cups, followed by the metric amount and the amount per package.
 The FDA standardizes them for similar foods based on surveys of typical consumption.
 Studies continue to show, however, that recommended serving sizes are often smaller than what we typically consume, especially for packaged foods.
-If you aren’t sure what a cup of something looks like, use a measuring cup to scoop an accurate amount—after a while, it may get easier to eyeball a proper serving on your own.
+(Who actually sticks to a half cup of ice cream, for example?)
+If you aren’t sure what a serving size of something looks like, use a measuring spoon or cup to scoop an accurate amount—after a while, it may get easier to eyeball a proper serving on your own.

 Calories: The number of calories listed represents one serving of food, not the entire package, so remember that when doling out your portions.
-Most labels break down the number of calories to show how many come from fat, which can help you to make smart choices.
-When you’re comparing products with similar overall calorie counts, try to choose the item with fewer calories from fat, or choose foods that contain healthier fats, such as monounsaturated fats or omega-3s rather than saturated or trans fats.
+Most labels break down the number of calories to show how many come from fat, but that’s something the FDA may be changing, since the type of fat we eat actually matters more than the amount.
+When you’re comparing products with similar overall calorie counts, try to choose the item with few calories from saturated or trans fats, the unhealthy kinds.

 Percent Daily Value: The percent daily value describes what percentage of the daily recommended consumption of a given nutrient is in one serving of a food.
 The caveat here (and it’s a big one) is that the percentages are based on a 2,000-calorie diet—meaning that if your calorie intake is higher or lower, the percentages listed are no longer accurate.
 It is important that you keep your own personal eating habits in mind and not take percent daily values at face value.

 Dietary Fiber: Most Americans are lacking when it comes to daily fiber, so aiming to consumed 20 to 40 grams each day is important.
-The catch is that some of the most excellent sources of dietary fiber—fruits and vegetables—only come with labels if you buy them canned or frozen.
-To find the fiber counts for your favorite fruits and vegetables, consider downloading an app that lists high-fiber foods, or check the U.S. Food and Drug Administration’s website (fda.gov) to find downloadable charts.
+The catch is that some of the most excellent sources of dietary fiber—vegetables, fruits—only come with labels if you buy them canned or frozen.
+To find the fiber counts for your favorite fruits and vegetables, as well as beans, nuts, seeds and whole grains, consider downloading an app that lists high-fiber foods, or check the FDA’s website (fda.gov) to find downloadable charts.

-Sugars: When it comes to the sweet stuff, be sure to read ingredient lists carefully: Many products like soft drinks, fruit drinks, candies and sweets contain added sugars, often with names like high-fructose corn syrup, fruit juice concentrate, dextrose and sucrose, which usually provide insignificant amounts of vitamins, minerals or other essential nutrients.
-Added sugars should account for no more than 10 percent of your total daily calories, so aim to limit your consumption of these products in favor of those that contain no added sugars.
+Sugars: The most recent guidelines recommend that women consume no more than 6 teaspoons (24 grams) of added sugar per day and that men get no more than 9 teaspoons (36 grams) daily.
+When it comes to the sweet stuff, be sure to read ingredient lists carefully: Many products like soft drinks, fruit drinks, candies and sweets contain added sugars, often with names like high-fructose corn syrup, fruit juice concentrate, dextrose and sucrose, which usually provide insignificant amounts of vitamins, minerals or other essential nutrients.
+Aim to limit your consumption of these products in favor of those that contain no added sugars.
+(The new labels may list grams of added sugar, making it much easier to spot.)

 Ingredients: Ingredients are listed in descending order, so that the most prevalent ingredient is first.
 With that in mind, you should strive to find products with quality, natural ingredients listed first whenever possible.
 Be wary of products with long lists of tough-to-pronounce ingredients that you’ve never heard of, which is often a good indication that the item contains artificial additives, preservatives and other man-made substances that don’t provide much in the way of nutritional benefit.